led by Jill Dunkley, Health Promoter

 The individual does not need to meet any requirement of fitness, age or health to start a yoga program though often there is a focus on a specific health concern.

-Participants must complete an intake interview with Jill Dunkley prior to participation.
+Completion of an intake interview with Jill Dunkley prior to participation is required.